ironman820/winbox4/README.md

 # Mikrotik Winbox v4 (Beta)

 This flake is set to grab a copy of the latest beta from Mikrotik's website, and uses their icon to create a desktop file.
-The version update is a manual process, however I use winbox almost daily so I should be able to keep up with updates when Mikrotik releases them.
+The version update is a manual process for me.
+I do, however, use winbox almost daily so I should be able to keep up with updates when Mikrotik releases them.

 ## Usage